keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 ### Forms<a name="forms"></a>

 Django makes creating stock forms easy.
+Here are a few helpful resources to help you get started:

 * [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/crispy_tag_forms.html)
 * [How to use Bootstrap 4 Forms with Django](https://simpleisbetterthancomplex.com/tutorial/2018/08/13/how-to-use-bootstrap-4-forms-with-django.html)